rceman/repodex/PLAN.md

 ### Query tokenization
 - Tokenize the query using the same TS plugin tokenizer rules as indexing:
   - Reuse the plugin tokenizer on the query string (same token rules and stopwords).
-- Token handling for scoring:
-  - Deduplicate tokens to unique terms before candidate collection and scoring.
+  - Deduplicate tokens into unique terms before candidate collection and scoring.

 ### Candidate collection
 - For each unique query token: